activeeos/eos-helm/README.md

 # eos-helm

-Helm charts for the EOS smart contracts platform
+Helm charts for the EOS smart contracts platform.